-Almost everyone goes through the same phases: you discover manga comics, you develop a number of favorites, and eventually you dream of drawing your own awesome series.
+Almost everyone goes through the same phases: you read manga for free online or watch a lot of free anime, you develop a number of favorites, and eventually you dream of drawing your own awesome series.

 Then again, it doesn’t even have to go that way.
 Maybe you just want to learn how to draw your favorite characters, or learn enough to doodle in your spare time.
 Drawing is a wonderful creative hobby, and if you get good at it, who knows how far you could take it?